suryadip2008/SE-Scripts/README.md

 5.  **Hex Code Validation:**
        • Includes a "Test Hex Codes" button to ensure that the entered color code is valid before applying it.

+6.  **Translation:**
+       • Availability of daily news translated into many languages.

 [Jump to Script Details](#daily-news)

 # Scripts